peppolautoriteit-nl/Invoice-Processes-Draft/Invoice_to_Payment_Process/Invoice_to_Payment_Process.md

 | RE            | Rejected                  | Status is used only when the Buyer will not process the referenced Invoice any further.Buyer is rejecting this invoice but not necessarily the commercial transaction.
 Although it can be used also for rejection for commercial reasons (invoice not corresponding to delivery). | YES                           | YES       | YES   |
 | AP            | Accepted                  | Status is used only when the Buyer has given a final approval of the invoice and the next step is payment                                                                                                                                                                         | NO                            | YES       | YES   |
 | PD            | Fully Paid                | Status is used only when the Buyer has initiated the payment of the invoice.                                                                                                                                                                                                      | NO                            | NO        | NO    |

+> Note that individual ERP vendors may have different process flow implementations and thus might not generate a status that corresponds with the codes in this list.
+Also the ERP vendor might not use the statusses in the same orders as defined here.

 Within the required response timeframe, C4 can choose the most appropriate status code for the first response - i.e. it is not mandatory to use “AB” as the first response.
 For example, if C4 has completed processing an invoice within one hour with no issues found, C4 can send only one invoice response with a status code of “AP – Accepted”.
 If C4 has identified an issue during processing, which requires investigation and takes longer to process, C4 may choose to send “AB” to confirm invoice receipt; or use “UQ” to notify C1 that C4 requires additional information and may contact the supplier.